 First things first: is nonstick cookware safe?
 To a certain degree, you could say.
 The nonstick coating on traditional nonstick cookware is made from a chemical known as PTFE (polytetrafluoroethylene), commonly known as Teflon.
 However, health agencies raised concerns regarding the safety of a compound used to make Teflon known as PFOA (perfluorooctanoic acid).
 PFOA has been linked to health issues, including kidney and liver disease, as well as environmental concerns.

-At temperatures above 570 degrees F, Teflon coatings on nonstick cookware can start to break down, causing toxic fumes to be released into the air.
+At temperatures above 570 degrees F (about 300 degrees C), Teflon coatings on nonstick cookware can start to break down, causing toxic fumes to be released into the air.
 Inhaling these fumes can lead to a condition known as polymer fume fever.
 But don't fret!
 You can still enjoy the ease and convenience of your nonstick pans by taking some basic precautions:

 - Never preheat an empty pan.
 Empty pans can quickly reach high temperatures.